hamsopkins/fivv/README.md

 # Fivv
-a twilio- and rails-powered voice conference scheduling and management system
+A twilio- and rails-powered voice conference scheduling and management system

+[A trial demo](http://fivv.samhopkins.tech/) is available to test out.
+Trial accounts remain active for one week after admin approval.

 ## Configuration
 The following environment variables need to be set in order to run Fivv: